+CNCAN reports to the Prime Minister, through the General Secretary of the Government.
 CNCAN is completely separated and independent from all the organisations concerned with the promotion or utilisation of nuclear energy.
 The responsibilities assigned to CNCAN by the Law are concerning solely the regulation, licensing and control of nuclear activities.